OPMDG/opm-doc/probes/check_pgactivity.rst

  Default behaviour is to check the WALs size.

- Perfdata contains the number of WALs archived and the age of the most recent one.
+ Perfdata contains the number of archived WALs and the age of the most recent one.

  Critical and Warning define the max age of the latest archived WAL as an interval (eg. 5m or 300s ).

+ Required privileges: unprivileged role; the system user needs read access to archived WAL files.

  Sample commands: